jex004/Recipe-Complexity-Report/README.md

 ### Running a Permutation Test

-(why we chose permutation test)
+We chose a permutation test because we are trying to see whether tagging a recipe as easy and not tagging a recipe as easy comje from different population distributions, or that they come from different data generating processes.
+Our test statistic needs to measure how different two numerical distributions are, which is why we chose to use the difference of means.

 **p-value:** 0.0

 ### Permutation Test Conclusion

 Since our p-value of 0.0 is less than our significane level of 0.05, we reject our null hypothesis.
+We have sufficient evidence to suggest that tagging a recipe as easy significantly increases the number of reviews that the recipe receives.

 ## Framing a Prediction Problem

+**Prediction Problem:** Can we predict the number of reviews a recipe has based on how complex the recipe is?

+We chose a regression problem, with our response variable being the `'n_interactions'` column.
+We chose this variable because we want to predict the number of interactions each recipe receives based on other features that might tell us how complex the reicpe is.
+We also chose R<sup>2</sup> as our metric for evaluation.
+We chose to use R<sup>2</sup> as our metric instead of MSE, because MSE gives us a measure of the magnitude of error between the predicted and actual values.
+Additionally,MSE would not be able to offer a direct comparison between different models, so we would not be able to evaluate whether a certain model is better at predicting the number of reviews a recipe has.
+R<sup>2</sup>, on the other hand, is able to tell us how well the model's predictions fit the data, and provides an easier way of understanding how much of the variability in n_interactions is explained by the model.

 We first created a new dataframe `filtered_df` containing only the columns we need for the remainder of this report.

 We believe that each of the following columns either contribute or indicate the complexity of a recipe:

-- `'minutes'` - The longer a recipe takes to complete, the more complex it is
+- `'minutes'` - The longer a recipe takes to complete, the more complex it may be
-- `'n_steps'` - The more steps a recipe takes, the more complex it is
+- `'n_steps'` - The more steps a recipe takes, the more complex it may be
-- `'n_ingredients'` - Recipes that require more recipes can be considered more complex
+- `'n_ingredients'` - Recipes that require more ingredients can be considered more complex
-- `'is_easy'` -
-- `'is_kid_friendly'` -
+- `'is_easy'` - Recipes that contain the easy|beginner tag may be less complex than recipes that do not contain this tag
+- `'is_kid_friendly'` - Recipes that contain the kid-friendly tag may be less complex than recipes that do not contain this tag

-We also kept the `'n_reviews'` column as it is what we are trying to predict.
+We also kept the `'n_interactions'` column as it is what we are trying to predict.

 ## Baseline Model

-chose mse bc we care abt outliers.
-Clearly if someone's doing smth right if they have a lot of reviews. maybe keep the napa whatever breakfast casserole?
+Our baseline model uses a Random Forest Regressor, which reduces the risk of overfitting because it aggregates the results of multiple decision trees.
+The subset of features we chose from our `filtered_df` dataframe are:

+__
+Describe your model and state the features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.
+Report the performance of your model and whether or not you believe your current model is “good” and why.
+__

 ## Final Model